 Bienvenue au Cours de Français!

-You will be given a participation stamp sheet for each chapter.
-Each circle on the sheet is noted with a different speaking goal for that chapter.
+o You will be given a speaking objective stamp sheet for each unit or chapter.
+Each square on the sheet is noted with a different speaking goal for that chapter.
 When you perform a task that accomplishes a goal on the sheet you will receive a stamp.
 The value of each stamp may vary from chapter to chapter, but students must complete all goals to receive 100% for participation.

 o Quizzes: Expect at least two quizzes each week, and be aware that I love